rehmanmuradali/retum.scanner/README.md

     /**
-        The function is used to get the max score of a model so that program know that the prediction is done and return.
+        The function is used to get the max score of a model so that program know that the prediction is done and returns.
     **/

     @Override